 AAC students have the option of completing a for-credit internship experience, which allows them to explore various creative pursuits and professional development under the guidance of professionals in their field.
 From museums, galleries, studios, local businesses, design and branding firms, art supply stores, newspapers, non-profits, and more, students have many opportunities for internships in the Cincinnati area.

 Each internship experience provides students with 3 credit hours, and can repeated up to two times.
-Students can choose to be self-directed in finding their internship or can ask for assistance from their advisor and/or Mack Maynard, Director of Student Services.
+Students can choose to be self-directed in finding their internship or can ask for assistance from their advisor and/or Kelsey Nihiser, Director of Student Services.

 Previous AAC students have been placed at companies and organizations such as LPK Design, BLDG Refuge Studios, We Have Become Vikings, P&G, Manifest Gallery, SOS Art, Cincinnati Art Museum, Such & Such Craftsmen, and more.

 For more information about internships, Internship Info

 The +B program collects and synthesizes professional training that students receive at the AAC in and beyond the classroom.
 To earn +B distinction at graduation and on the transcript, students must complete 400 +B points throughout their time at AAC.

 The +B program supports students' professional practice initiatives and provides them with increased confidence in their preparedness for career opportunities.
 The +B Distinction demonstrates students' willingness to take advantage of the professional development resources of the Art Academy and Cincinnati community in preparing them for substantive and satisfying creative lives.

 AAC - ABI New York City Summer Internship